 Latest news!
-Winter is our restoration season.
-We are working with specialist contractors to undertake grip blocking and bare peat restoration projects on sites across the North Pennines.
+Our winter restoration season finished in April.
+We worked with specialist contractors to undertake grip blocking and bare peat restoration projects on sites across the North Pennines.
 You can read more about this work on our Restoration pages.

 What is peat and why is it important?

 Peat soils form when conditions do not allow plants to decompose completely.
 There are around 900 square kilometres of peatland in the North Pennines and most of this is blanket bog, a unique type of peat habitat, found only in cool, wet regions of the world.
 27% of England's blanket bog can be found in the North Pennines.
 These peatlands are important because they:

 - Are an internationally designated habitat for wildlife

 - Play an important role in maintaining drinking water quality